JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 In Java, to filter elements from a collection, you need to use the [Stream API](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/stream/package-summary.html).
 The Stream API has `intermediate` and `terminal` operations. `filter()` is an intermediate operation, which returns a stream.
-To receive a collection as the output, you need to use a terminal operation, for example, `collect()`.
+To receive a collection as the output, you need to use a terminal operation, like `collect()`.
-For example, to leave only those pairs which keys end with `1` and values are greater than `10`:
+For example, to leave only those pairs whose keys end with `1` and whose values are greater than `10`:

 ```java
 // Java